 Precise forecasting of default risk is the chief purpose of any credit scoring model, and VantageScore offers superior predictive accuracy, optimized for maximum analytical insight into the middle 40 percent of the consumer population.
 VantageScore analysts call this segment, which comprises the most strategically important consumers, the lender “decisioning zone.”

 By maximizing the universe of consumers who can be scored reliably, VantageScore gives card issuers flexibility in terms of prospecting for customers, evaluating applicants, and managing existing portfolios.
-The VantageScore 3.0 model scores 98 percent of U.S. consumers, roughly 30–35 million* more consumers than conventional credit scoring models. (*Reduction in public records and collection trade lines in consumers files will cause the number of consumers who would be newly scoreable using the VantageScore credit scoring model to decline.)
+The VantageScore 4.0 model allows lenders to accurately assess approximately 40 million more consumers than conventional models.

 The only scoring model that operates identically on data from all three major credit reporting companies (CRCs) — Equifax, Experian, and TransUnion — VantageScore employs patented technology to minimize variations in scores across CRCs.
 That means less loss of precision in applications that use scores from more than one CRC.